Former Minneapolis police officers charged with violating George Floyd’s civil rights plead not guilty

 That back and forth prompted Robert Paule, an attorney for Thao, to suggest he could file a motion to try his client alone because of fears that other defendants could become akin to a “second prosecutor” in the case as the officers cast blame on one another.

-Lueng declined to rule on whether the trials will be separated — asking prosecutors and defense attorneys to file additional legal briefs on the issue next month as he considers a final decision.
+Leung declined to rule on whether the trials will be separated — asking prosecutors and defense attorneys to file additional legal briefs on the issue next month as he considers a final decision.

 The judge recessed the hearing without announcing a decision on a trial date — leading some close to the case to speculate it could be pushed into next year, potentially delaying the state trial for Kueng, Lane and Thao.

 Chauvin was also indicted on a second federal charge alleging he violated the civil rights of a 14-year-old by hitting him with a flashlight and kneeling on him during a 2017 arrest.
-He’s scheduled to be arraigned in that case on Thursday.
+He’s scheduled to be arraigned in that case Thursday.